Skip to main content

 Academic study is a dynamic process, which means that your ideas and understanding will develop over time as you continue to learn, research and engage in new assignments and projects.

-It is not appropriate to use, in exactly the same form, work that you have previously submitted for assessment at Leeds or anywhere else.
-There may be exceptions to this rule if, for example, an assignment is specifically designed to help you to prepare for a subsequent piece of work.
+It is not appropriate to resubmit, in exactly the same form, work that you have previously submitted for assessment at Leeds or anywhere else.
+There may be exceptions to this rule if, for example, an assessment is specifically designed to help you to prepare for a subsequent piece of work.
 You will be explicitly told when this is the case.

 Manipulating work to avoid detection